-"I never said you were going to hurt me!
-I don't feel safe around these knives."
+"I never said you were going to hurt me!"
 He stared down into his cereal, afraid to look at me.

-"I hear you saying that, but I don't believe it."
+"I hear you, but I don't believe it."
 As I paced slowly and carefully, one thought plagued me.
 Did I pose a danger?
 Intelligent, disciplined, obsessive.
-You do fit the profile, Helen.
+You fit the profile, Helen.

 When I could wait no longer for an answer, I nagged, "If not me, who then?"

 His face turned red and he yelled, "Nobody!
 I don't think anybody is going to stab me, okay?"
-He stopped, breath ragged, and glared into my eyes, then looked back at his bowl.
+Breath ragged, he stopped and glared into my eyes, then looked back at his bowl.

 A specific denial.
 I bit my lip.
 Worse than an accusation.

-He forced himself to calm down.
+He closed his eyes and breathed deep.
 "Now will you drop it and join me for breakfast?"

 I wished he'd admit it.
 He could get a restraining order.
 I'd fill out the paperwork for him.
 "What, you think they're going to fly across the room and attack you?
 Just say it, get it over with.
 You think I'm a monster."

-I heard the words, but they didn't make sense.
+I stared at his feet as I tried to make sense of his words.
 My lip trembled as I strained to keep it still, to keep my own chin up.

 I dared not even look at him.
 "I'm not hungry.
 I have to go to work."
 I turned and slammed the door behind me.

-I rushed into my cruiser and ground the starter.
-I barely noted him running behind me, waving his arms as I drove away.
+I rushed to my cruiser and ground the starter.
+I barely noted him running behind me, waving his arms.

 I usually took pleasure in cooking, one of the few feminine activities that I allowed myself, gently whittling away at the carrots and onions until all came together in savory unison.
-Today, every time I touched a knife, my stomach burned and my muscles tightened as if waiting for a punch to land.
+Today, every time I touched a knife, my stomach burned and my muscles tightened.

 Each stroke of the knife hit too hard, beating out a rhythm that sounded like, "You.
 Are.
-A. beast.
+A. Beast.
 He.
 Hates.
 And.
 Fears.
 You."
 I looked toward him, hiding in his overstuffed recliner, and shook my head.
-Why couldn't he face me, at least tell me that he wanted me gone.
+Why couldn't he face me?
+At least tell me that you want me gone.